-Anesthesia providers should monitor the amount of fluids being administered as well as the airway secretions (frothy pink secretions in pulmonary edema) being suctioned through the endotracheal tube.
+Anesthesia providers should monitor the amount of fluids being administered, as well as the airway secretions (frothy pink secretions in pulmonary edema) being suctioned through the endotracheal tube.

 Brain swelling – increased intracranial pressure

 Although the exact etiology of cerebral edema during surgery in not known, it is encountered commonly during neurosurgical procedures.
-The etiology is believed to be multifactorial with subarachnoid hemorrhage or intraventicular hemorrhage leading to acute intracranial hyperemia and cerebral edema.
+The etiology is believed to be multifactorial with subarachnoid hemorrhage or intraventricular hemorrhage leading to acute intracranial hyperemia and cerebral edema.

-The anesthesia provider should anticipate this event in all surgeries but especially during neurosurgical/head trauma surgeries and plan for the management of such events.
+The anesthesia provider should anticipate this event in all surgeries, but especially during neurosurgical/head trauma surgeries and plan for the management of such events.

 Ischemic cardiac disease

-Stress of a surgical procedure can trigger myocardial ischemia in susceptible high-risk patients.
+The stress of a surgical procedure can trigger myocardial ischemia in susceptible high-risk patients.
 Intraoperative cardiac monitoring helps to detect signs of ischemia and appropriate oxygenation and measures can be instituted to prevent disasters.

 Incorrect drug administration

 Before and during the surgical procedure, drugs may be administered accidentally due to wrong labeling, human fatigue/inattention.
 This can be avoided by repeated checking and confirming the medication labels, avoiding too many unnecessary medications on the anesthesia machine, adequate rest for the providers and watching for miscommunication during hand-offs.

 This can be a disastrous complication, especially in the case of drugs whose doses are weight dependent or in pediatric/elderly patients/patients with the renal or hepatic disease.